-This information explains nursing discharge instructions for blood thinning medication from the Urgent Care Center (UCC) or the Symptomatic Care Clinic (SCC).
+This information explains nursing discharge instructions for blood thinning medication from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).

 Blood Thinning Medication

 You are being discharged on a medication that makes it more difficult for your blood to clot.
 This means you are more likely to bleed.